Light physical activity suitable for most people with average fitness levels.

 Inverness: At the Culloden Visitor Centre, you’ll discover why the Battle of Culloden lasted only an hour yet changed the Highland way of life forever.

-Loch Ness: Travel along the shores of Loch Ness, taking in wide views and hearing stories of the legendary creature said to lurk beneath its dark water.
+Loch Ness: Travel along the shores of this Scottish icon.
+Take in wide views and learn more about the legendary creature said to lurk beneath its waters.

 Orkney Islands: Visit the Italian Chapel, Kirkwall, the prehistoric homes of Skara Brae and the stone circle of Brodgar on a full day across the islands.

-Isle of Skye: Take in Scotland’s wild beauty, from the jagged Cuillin Hills to the harbour village of Broadford.
+Isle of Skye: Admire Scotland’s wild beauty, from the jagged Cuillin Hills to the harbour village of Broadford.

 Eilean Donan: Stop for a photo of this gorgeous castle built on an island in the Loch.